 Welcome to Ontario’s French-language education website, and welcome to Ontario!
-In this section, you will find useful information regarding Ontario’s French-language education network.
-You will also find links to other useful information that will help you integrate more easily into your new community.
+In this section, you will find useful information regarding Ontario’s French-language education network and its services.

 While this requires a lot of effort, these challenges also represent necessary steps to help you get integrated into your chosen community.